CarbonCount®

 Key Differentiators

-Provides an intentionally simplified solution to a complex problem that results in a concise and comparable metric of avoided carbon emissions
+Comparability: An intentionally simplified solution to a complex problem produces a concise and comparable metric of avoided carbon emissions

-Gives investors and stakeholders transparency about the true cost and potential impact of clean energy and infrastructure investments
+Transparency: Illustrating the true cost and potential impact of clean energy and infrastructure investments gives investors and stakeholders confidence in project performance

-Promotes accountability by removing the ambiguity of what is implied by the words “green” and “sustainable”
+Accountability: A simple metric removes the ambiguity of what is implied by the words “green” and “sustainable” for more objective, credible reporting